-Dushan Croos SJ has been wondering how we can engage children staying at home using different ways of praying, now they can’t get to school or church.
+Dushan Croos SJ has been wondering how we can engage children staying at home using different ways of praying.
 Here are some of his suggestions…

 Children like to use their imagination and to move around, according to all my encounters with children.
-That’s difficult when they are restricted to the small flat or house where they live, to reduce the spread of the coronavirus and so protect health and life.
-The rare suspension of public Masses by the Bishops’ Conference for this reason, underlines for us that we do need to follow the civil authorities within their area of competence.
+That’s difficult when they are mostly restricted to the small flat or house where they live, to reduce the spread of the coronavirus and so protect health and life.

 Sitting children in front of the screen and asking them to keep quiet can engage them for only some of the time.
 The head of a school where I once taught, always asked us not to show videos in the last days of term, because a couple of days watching videos for every lesson would leave pupils bored and frustrated, resulting in misbehaviour.

 To engage every aspect of a person, Catholic prayer and devotion have for a long time, (if not always), used imagination and the senses.
 They have also used movement, such as in pilgrimages, processions.
 Mass or public prayer stimulates the senses: for example the colours of flowers, vestments, images in our churches, the sound of music, bells, or varying tones of speech, the smell of incense, beeswax, flowers, the alternation of tastes through fasting and feasting, and the touch of statues.
 Clearly, touching statues is not safe at this time, and many of those usual practices are not available to us.
 Can we adapt any of them for this moment?
 How might we engage children using praying during the moment we are living through?

 Traditional prayers, prayed in different ways